mycelial/docs/docs/getting-started/tutorial.md

 To display the tables enter `\dt`, and you should see the `users` table listed.

-To query the users table, enter the following sqlite statement:
+To query the users table, enter the following SQL statement:

 ```sql
 select * from users;